swi-parth-ft/iGithub/README.md

 # GitHub User Search App

-This iOS application allows users to search for GitHub profiles, view profile details, browse public repositories, and manage a list of bookmarked users.
+This iOS application allows users to search for GitHub profiles, view profile details and manage a list of favorite users.
 The app is built using SwiftUI and follows the MVVM architecture.
 It uses Core Data for local persistence and the GitHub REST API for data retrieval.

 ---